Discover what RELEX has in store for the future of retail at Retail's Big Show Europe | 15 – 18 September 2025 | Book a meeting

 As a SaaS company, we mainly deal with non-physical goods and services.
 Scope 1 and 2 account for only 1.1% of our emissions, whereas 98.9% of our emissions occur in our value chain in Scope 3.

 RELEX is committed to conduct GHG emission inventory annually and publicly disclose the outcomes.
-Our carbon emission accounting practices follow the standards and guidelines of the GHG Protocol Corporate Accounting, The Corporate Value Chain (Scope 3) Standard, and other relevant supplementing guidelines published by Greenhouse Gas Protocol.
+Our carbon emission accounting practices follow the following standards.
+RELEX follows the guidelines of the GHG Protocol Corporate Accounting, The Corporate Value Chain (Scope 3) Standard, and other relevant supplementing guidelines published by Greenhouse Gas Protocol.
 The GHG accounting calculations cover all RELEX offices globally.
 We have adopted the operational control consolidating approach in RELEX’s GHG emissions accounting.
 The reporting period applied to calculate the GHG emissions is the same as the company’s own financial reporting period.
 Our emissions are calculated and verified by a third party.

 2.2.
 Use of energy